Orama-Interactive/Pixelorama-Docs/docs/extension_system/extensions_api.md

     - If the value of `tab` is not in `ExportTab` then the format will be added to both tabs.

-    - Returns the index of exporter, which can be used to remove exporter later.
+    - Returns the `id` of exporter, which can be used to remove exporter later.

 - **void** `remove_export_option(id: int)`

-    - Removes the exporter with `id` from Pixelorama.
+    - Removes the exporter having the given `id` from Pixelorama.

 ImportAPI